SrinivasNampalli/SRINIVCSA/navigation/about.md

 <h1>About Srinivas Nampalli</h1>

-<p>Hi, my name is Srinivas Nampalli.
-I love cars, motorsports, and playing video games.
-I am currently using Android Studio and working towards becoming a software engineer focused on app development.</p>

-<p>I’m also a huge fan of soccer, supporting teams like PSG and Chelsea.
-I have a strong interest in investing in stocks and learning more about the money market.
-Additionally, I'm saving up to buy a dirtbike in the near future!</p>

 <h2>Journey through Life</h2>
 <p>Here are a few milestones in my life and education journey: I have made andriod studio app, I have also made a website application and I have skills in java and python previously.</p>